DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 ---
 title: Stop applications to full or unavailable courses
-description: Prevent them from adding a full course, or submitting with a full course
+description: Prevent them from adding a full course, or submitting with a full course.
 date: 2020-03-02
 related:
   items: